suchintannit/EPAM-COE-2022-DEVOPS/README.md

 # EPAM-COE-2022-DEVOPS
+This repository was created during EPAM-COE 2022 training.
 ### What is DevOps?
 Development and Operations (DevOps) is a set of practices that combines software development (Dev) and IT operations (Ops).
 It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
 Since the software develeopment is transported across departments, it is not